-Application for the May 2013- May 2014 cohorts in Tucson and Chandler are now available online.
+Applications for the May 2014- May 2015 cohorts in Tucson and Chandler are now available online.
 The priority deadline to apply was January 31, 2014.
 The Tucson cohort has been filled and applications are no longer being accepted.
 Our Chandler cohort is still accepting applications to all subject areas.
-Completed applications will be reviewed by an admission team from the College of Education, and applicants will be contacted regarding interviews after January 1, 2013.
+Completed applications will be reviewed by an admission team from the College of Education, and applicants will be contacted regarding interviews shortly thereafter.
 Interviews will be the final factor in the selection process.

 Click here for application webpage.